How To Stop Over Eating

 Do I need a GP referral to start treatment?

-How do Medicare rebates work for OSFED?
+How do Medicare rebates work for binge eating disorder?

 Is your treatment weight-neutral?

-Is telehealth effective for eating disorder treatment?
+Is telehealth effective for binge eating treatment?

 Still have questions?